Erfan-Mashayekh/Erfan-Mashayekh.github.io/_posts/2016-08-01-immeresed-boundary-method.md

 $$ d_{Fp} > 0, \quad  -2 \sqrt{2} \Delta x \leq d_{Gp} \leq 0, \quad d_{Op} < -2 \sqrt{2} \Delta x $$

-image points can be located by reflecting ghost points relative to the solid object's boundary (IB).
+Image points can be located by reflecting ghost points relative to the solid object's boundary (IB).
 This is achieved by determining the normal vector from the ghost point and then doubling its magnitude.

 <img src="/images/ibm_ibm.jpg" alt="Picture" width="500" style="display: block; margin: 0 auto" />